-I was eight and he was perhaps 11.
+I was nine and he was perhaps 12.
 We first met when I was five and he was the horrible youngest of the Swiss family with whom my family was sharing a fraternity house in Palo Alto, Quinoes and Meachams setting up camp for the summer.
-I only remember an incident with my precious doll needing a new wig and how much I loathed Jean Francois because he was obnoxious and stomped around and smelled like an animal.
+I only remember an incident with my precious doll needing a new wig and how much I loathed Jean Francois because he was obnoxious and stomped around, drank milk from the jug, and smelled like an animal.

 In Geneva, The Quinoes were hosting in their expansive apartment in the center of town with room for all.
-After dinner, the kids – eight or nine of us ranging in age from eight to 23 – went off for ice cream.
+After dinner, the kids – eight of us ranging from nine to 23 – went off for ice cream.
 Then we walked to the end of a pier extending into Lake Geneva.
-Standing on that pier, watching the fountain Jet d’Eau spew crystals into the darkening sky, I looked at Jean Francois and felt my first molten stab of “true love,” as pure and fierce as only an eight-year-old who had just read “The Diary of Anne Frank” for the first time can appreciate.
+Standing on that pier, watching the fountain Jet d’Eau spew crystals into the darkening sky, I looked at Jean Francois and felt my first molten stab of “true love,” as pure and fierce as only a nine-year-old who had just read “The Diary of Anne Frank” for the first time can appreciate.
 Here was my Peter.
 This was our destiny.

-Two weeks prior we had visited Amsterdam, one of the cities where my siblings got to go to a youth hostel (lucky!) and Mama and Daddy and I stayed in some raunchy place where the ladies on the street didn’t wear many clothes and I wasn’t allowed to look into the store windows (I did my best to defy).
-My sibs decided that I needed to catch the reading bug because I was a constant source of irritation during long days in a hot camper van.
-After visiting the Frank house, they pooled resources to buy me the book.
+Two weeks prior we had visited Amsterdam.
+My lucky siblings got to go to a youth hostel and Mama and Daddy and I stayed in some raunchy place where the ladies on the street didn’t wear many clothes and I wasn’t allowed to look into the store windows.
+I did my best to defy.
+My plotted to make me catch the reading bug because I was a constant source of irritation during long days in a hot camper van.
+After visiting the Frank house, they pooled resources to gift me the book.
 I didn’t cause annoyance for days as I poured through every word.
 And together with narrator Anne, I fell head over heels for Peter.

 I pined over Jean Francois for weeks, replaying every moment of that walk, those ice cream cones, that fountain, his eyes.
 Surely he felt the same.
 Surely.
 Alas, this would not be my last experience with unrequited love; it was only the beginning.